 Welcome!
-I have just completed my PhD studies in the Department of Mechanical Engineering at MIT, working in Prof. John Hart's group.
+I have have recently joined VulcanForms, Inc. as an Additive Manufacturing Engineer after completing my PhD studies and a brief Post-Doc position in the Department of Mechanical Engineering at MIT, working in Prof. John Hart's group.
 My PhD thesis "In situ Monitoring and Control of Carbon Nanotube Synthesis" was defended on October 30, 2019.

-I am also interested in additive manufacturing; I have helped develop technical content for a professional online additive manufacturing course on MIT xPro.
+I also was involved in numerous additive manufacturing efforts during my time at MIT.
+I developed technical content for a professional online additive manufacturing course on MIT xPro.
 In addition, I helped design and construct a research-grade hybrid 3D printer for metal and composite materials, which originated as a class project in 2.77 Principles of Precision Product Design, and continued afterwards as a research effort.